 In some cases, a company will allow an investor to convert their debenture into shares of the company.
-This makes them an attractive option for investors because they can gain equity in the company.
+It makes them an attractive option for investors because they can gain equity in the company.

 There are different kinds of convertible debentures.
 Some simply give the investor the option to turn the debt into equity at some point.
-This is common when an investor purchases debt of a new company and isn’t sure if they will want shares at the time the debenture matures.
+It is common when an investor purchases debt of a new company and isn’t sure if they will want shares at the time the debenture matures.

 In other cases, the company forces the conversion of debenture into company shares.
 There are also partially convertible debentures, in which some portion of the debenture is turned into equity while the rest is redeemed in typical fashion.